npm/policies/open-source-terms.md

 Administrators at npm reserve the right to delete content hosted on the npm Services that they deem unacceptable.
 Unacceptable content can take the form of a package, a README file, a user or organization name, or any other content submitted to npm Services.
-Content that is unacceptable includes but is not limited to:
+A few examples of unacceptable content:

 1. Content that is illegal, offensive, or otherwise harmful.
 This includes content that is harassing, inappropriate or abusive.